ryan-haskell/elm-spa/docs/public/content/docs/routing.md

 `/about-us` | `src/Pages/AboutUs.elm`
 `/settings/users` | `src/Pages/Settings/Users.elm`

+### Capitalization matters

+Notice how the filename `AboutUs.elm` translated to `/about-us`?

+If we named the file `Aboutus.elm` (with a lowercase "u"), then we'd have a path to `/aboutus` (without the dash between words).

+> In __elm-spa__, we use "kebab-case" rather than "snake_case" as the convention for separating words.

 ### Nested static routes

-You can use folders to have __nested static routes__:
+You can even have __nested static routes__ within folders:

 ```terminal
 elm-spa add /settings/users
 ```

-This example creates a file at `src/Pages/Settings/Users.elm`, which will handle all requests to `/settings/user`.
-You can nest things multiple levels by creating even more nested folders:
+This example creates a file at `Settings/Users.elm`, which will handle all requests to `/settings/user`.
+This pattern continues, supporting nesting things multiple levels deep:

 ```terminal
 elm-spa add /settings/user/contact